aixoss/aix-puppet/README.md

    /etc/puppetlabs/code/environments/production/modules/aixautomation (called AIXAUTOMATION_DIR),
    and all relative paths in this README are relative to this AIXAUTOMATION_DIR directory.<br>
-  The aixautomation module generates all outputs under this directory (under ./output), except downloads of updates and efixes which are performed under 'root' directories mentioned into ./manifests/init.pp file, (ou have one 'root' parameter for 'download' and one 'root' directory for 'fix').
+  The aixautomation module generates all outputs under this directory (under ./output), except downloads of updates and eFixes which are performed under 'root' directories mentioned into ./manifests/init.pp file, (ou have one 'root' parameter for 'download' and one 'root' directory for 'fix').